rjsuzuki/JavaTeamProject/README.md

 Student Registration System for Java Class

+the Program should show current registration numbers and available seats for each course.
+After a student successfully registes, the registration information should be stored in a file.

 system should:
 -ability for students to view an alphabetical list of courses -course includes course ID number, course dates, name, brief summary, and the enrollment limit, and number of students registered